YingxuH/xview/README.md

     [100.763877, 13.655643],
     [100.763783, 13.655643]]],
   'polygon_type': 'Building'}]
- """

- output: This image shows various structures and vehicles in a given area.
- At the center is the largest structure with rectangular shape, while nearby are four more smaller structures with triangular shape.
- There are also two small cars parked next to each other.
- The structures and vehicles are arranged in a loose grouping, with the largest rectangular structure serving as the focal point.
+ output: This image shows various structures and objects.
+There are three small cars, two rectangular buildings, and six other irregularly shaped buildings.
+The three cars are relatively close to each other, located on the left side of the image, while the buildings are spread out across the image.